 - 6. Is there a cap on punitive damages in California?

-California Civil Code 3294 allows a jury to award punitive damages in a personal injury case.
+California Civil Code 3294 allows a trial court jury to award punitive damages in a personal injury case.
 The plaintiff must prove by clear and convincing evidence that the defendant’s conduct amounted to malice, oppression, or fraud.

 Punitive damages are not intended to compensate a plaintiff for his or her losses.
 Rather they serve to: